Ever seen price return to a supply or demand zone, fail to form a pin bar or engulfing pattern, but then reverse anyway?

 - The Deep Dark Cloud Cover = Bearish

 - The Deep Piercing Pattern = Bullish

-Made up of two rival candles, these patterns take shape when the price almost engulfs the previous candle, but doesn’t quite close all the way.
-The 2nd candle ends up closing past the prior candle, not quite creating an engulf, but still showing the SM (smart money) flexing its muscles over the other side.
+Made up of two opposing candles, these patterns take shape when the price almost engulfs the previous candle, but doesn’t quite close all the way.
+The 2nd candle ends up closing past the prior candle, not quite creating an engulf, but still showing the SM (smart money) cut deep into over the other side.

 Here’s what a Deep Dark Cloud Cover looks like…

 Keep an eye out for this pattern in supply zones.